NVIDIA/hpc-container-maker/RECIPES.md

   non-default compilers or other toolchain options are needed.
 The default is empty.

+- `ucx`: Flag to control whether UCX is used by the build.
+If True, adds `--with-ucx` to the list of `configure` options.
+If a string, uses the value of the string as the UCX path, e.g., `--with-ucx=/path/to/ucx`.
+If False, adds `--without-ucx` to the list of `configure` options.
+The default is False.

 - `version`: The version of OpenMPI source to download.
 This value is ignored if `directory` is set.
 The default value is `3.1.2`.